-Forest Druid is a free attack path discovery tool for hybrid identity environments, such as Active Directory and Entra ID.
+Forest Druid is a free cyber attack path discovery tool for hybrid identity environments, such as Active Directory and Entra ID.
 Unlike traditional tools that map attack paths from the external perimeter inwards, Forest Druid focuses on protecting the most critical assets first.

 The challenge of compromised identities